szgaljic/f6/content/docs/foundations/volatility.md

 ### Examples of Volatility

 Volatility, or change, manifests in various ways depending on the context of the project.

-Here are a few common examples:
+Here are some examples:

 - **Evolving Business Requirements:** A product team might initially prioritize one set of features, only to shift focus based on customer feedback or market trends.
 For example, a platform that starts as a B2C tool might later pivot to support B2B workflows, requiring major changes to permissions, reporting, and integrations.
 - **Integration with External Systems:** A system reliant on third-party APIs or SaaS platforms might face frequent updates, deprecations, or vendor changes.
 For instance, a payment processing integration might require adapting to new compliance standards or API upgrades every year.
 - **Regulatory or Compliance Changes:** In industries like healthcare or finance, new laws or regulations can force substantial redesigns, such as adding audit trails, encryption, or new data retention policies.
 - **Scaling for Growth:** An e-commerce application initially designed for a small customer base might need to handle ten times the traffic during a holiday season, requiring changes to database design, caching strategies, or load balancing.

-## Anticipating Change
+### Anticipating Change

 Change is not inherently good or bad—it’s a reality of software development.
 The key to managing it lies in identifying areas where change is likely or uncertain.